Davidevlops/JS-DSA/graph-algorithms.md

 ```

 ## Pathfinding Algorithms
-A pathfinding algorithm is a step-by-step procedure designed to find the shortest or most optimal path between two points, often referred to as the start node and the goal node.
+A pathfinding algorithm is a step-by-step procedure designed to find the shortest or most optimal path between two points in a graph.
 This "path" is navigated through a structured representation of the environment, typically a graph made up of nodes (or vertices) and edges (or connections).
 There are basic types of Pathfinding Algorithms which include: Breadth-First Search (BFS) and the Depth-First Search (DFS). othher advance types of pathfinding algorithms include Dijkstra's Algorithm.

 Dijkstra's Algorithm finds the shortest path from a single starting point (the source node) to all other nodes in a graph.
 It works on graphs where: